Fatemeh-Shahrabi/Fatemeh-Shahrabi/README.md

 ## About Me

 Motivated student with hands-on experience in web development, AI tools, and startup environments.
-Skilled in Laravel, Python, and C++, with a strong foundation in teamwork, problem-solving, and innovation.
+With a strong foundation in teamwork, problem-solving, and innovation.
 Passionate about entrepreneurship, hackathons, and impactful tech initiatives.

 ---